varunpiram/quickopt/docs/docs/annealing/examples.md

     return new_params
 ```

 Finally, we run the simulated annealing algorithm.
-We choose to run the algorithm for 200 iterations:
+We choose to run the algorithm for 200 iterations, alongside the default temperature schedule:
 ```python
 result = quickopt.anneal_double(funct=objective, initial=initial_guess, neighbor=neighbor, iterations=200, verbose=0)
 ```